unfoldingWord-dev/Resource-Container/docs/structure.rst

 Identifier
 ----------

-RCs are uniquely identified by a composition of :doc:`slug` s delimited by underscores.
+RCs are uniquely identified by a composition of :ref:`slug` s delimited by underscores.
 This composition is called the RC identifier.

 Usage